Yvette Cauchois

-Yvette Cauchois ([ivɛt koʃwa]; 19 December 1908 – 19 November 1999) was a French physicist known for her contributions to x-ray spectroscopy and x-ray optics, and for pioneering European synchrotron research.
+Yvette Cauchois ([ivɛt koʃwa]; 19 December 1908 – 19 November 1999) was a French physicist known for her contributions to X-ray spectroscopy and X-ray optics, and for pioneering European synchrotron research.

 Education

-Cauchois attended school in Paris, and pursued undergraduate studies at the Sorbonne who awarded her a degree in the physical sciences in July 1928.
-Cauchois undertook graduate studies at the Laboratory of Physical Chemistry with the support of a National Fund for Science studentship, and was awarded her doctorate in 1933 for her work on the use of curved crystals for high-resolution x-ray analysis.
+Cauchois attended school in Paris, and pursued undergraduate studies at the Sorbonne, who awarded her a degree in the physical sciences in July 1928.
+Cauchois undertook graduate studies at the Laboratory of Physical Chemistry with the support of a National Fund for Science studentship, and was awarded her doctorate in 1933 for her work on the use of curved crystals for high-resolution X-ray analysis.

 Academic career

 After completing her doctoral studies, Cauchois was appointed research assistant in the laboratory of Jean Perrin at the Centre national de la recherche scientifique (CNRS).
 She was promoted to research associate in 1937, and in the same year participated in the launch of the Palais de la Découverte.

-In January 1938 Cauchois was named head of the Physical Chemistry Laboratory in the Faculty of Sciences of Paris.
+In January 1938 Cauchois was named head of the Physical Chemistry Laboratory in the Faculty of Sciences of the University of Paris.
 When World War II broke out, Cauchois maintained continuity at the Laboratory, acting as Head of Studies when Jean Perrin had to flee to the United States.
-In 1945, when the Liberation led to the dismissal of Louis Dunoyer de Segonzac, Cauchois was promoted to Professor at the Sorbonne.
+In 1945, when the Liberation of France led to the dismissal of Louis Dunoyer de Segonzac, Cauchois was promoted to Professor at the Sorbonne.
 She became Chair of Chemical Physics in 1954, succeeding Edmond Bauer to take charge of the laboratory.

 With the number of researchers outgrowing the available space in the Laboratory, Cauchois founded the Centre de Chimie Physique at Orsay in 1960.
 She directed this organisation for ten years, whilst simultaneously continuing her work at the Sorbonne.
 She joined the University of Paris VI in 1971 following the division of the Sorbonne.

 Cauchois chaired the French Society of Physical Chemistry from 1975–1978.
 She was only the second woman to do so, after Marie Curie.
 From 1978 until her retirement in 1983, Cauchois was Professor Emeritus at the University of Paris VI.
 Cauchois was still conducting active laboratory research as late as 1992 (aged 83).
 Over her lifetime she produced more than 200 publications, which continue to be cited today.